m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 ## Unified router, passing requests to versioned controllers

-If we make the good decision not to version data, so our model layer will stay the same across versions.
-We might reuse its code between versions and version *controllers*, introducing different business logic in new versions (we may also version representation here if needed, and we will most likely **need**).
+If we make the good decision not to version data, so our model layer will stay the same across versions, we might reuse its code between versions and version *controllers*, introducing different business logic in new versions (we may also version representation here if needed, and we will most likely **need**).

 Yet, the unchanged parts of logic in upcoming versions ("in-use" parts) still should be duplicated because we just can't throw out things needed by clients.
 Even when migrating to the new versions, they should have a consistent experience with a supported feature-set.